miniwg/ATAK/README.md

 # ATAK
-ATAK in the UK
+TAK in the UK

-This repository contains miscellaneous files related to using ATAK:
+This repository contains miscellaneous files related to using TAK:

 ## 1. WallpaperATAK.jpg
 This is a wallpaper based on the ATAK splashscreen and includes AJ Johansson's "TAK is the Way"slogan.